This popular modular program has a new format in and is now delivered as a series of Fast-Track Weekends

-There will be 2-3 delegates per practical group (dependent on venue & COVID restrictions in 2021)
+There will be 2-3 delegates per practical group (dependent on venue restrictions)

-There are a maximum of 15-18 delegates per course and up to 3 tutors for each practical session. (dependent on venue & COVID restrictions in 2021)
+There are a maximum of 15-18 delegates per course and up to 3 tutors for each practical session. (dependent on venue restrictions)

-There is no online component to the SAUS program.
-Delegates will receive access to the online learning platform where they can download digital copies of their notes (hard copies supplied on the day) and any other materials supplied by the speakers.
+There is no online component to Fast Track Ultrasound Weekend Workshops.
+Delegates will receive hard copies of their notes and any other materials supplied by the speakers at the workshop.

 No. Our ultrasound workshops are fully supplied and equipped with Medical Plus ultrasound machines.
 A Medical Plus technician is also onsite to answer any equipment-related questions you have.